 Step 6: Create and launch your blog website

 A blog name, check.
 A registered blog domain name, check.
 A hosting service, check.
 If you are still reading this article, we are getting to the most fun stuff.

 By the time you will be done with this step, your blog website will be up and roaring and you will feel like a little tech genius, haha!
 I can now call you a webmaster or a webmistress (for the sake of peace and harmony, duh!).

-Launching your blog website can be such an intimidating task for a complete amateur but I cannot emphasis how easy it is, especially if you have some knowledge about the internet, software and computers in general.
+Launching a blog website can be such an intimidating task for a complete amateur but I cannot emphasis how easy it is, especially if you have some knowledge about the internet, software and computers in general.

 There are two main ways through you can build your blog website;

 The first way is hand coding your site from scratch.
 This process involves writing the actual code using software development tools and integrating them with hosting frameworks.
-Truly, this is one tough job and it is only reserved for software engineers and coding experts, none if which I guess you belong to.
+Truly, this is one tough job and it is only reserved for software engineers and coding experts, none of which I guess you belong to.

 The other way is that of using ready-made content management systems (CMS) which allow you to create and launch websites even when you have zero coding knowledge.
-CMS softwares have been engineered to build the site for you and your only work is to add articles, photos and videos.
+CMS softwares have been engineered to build the website for you and your only work is to add articles, photos and videos.
 Can I hear somebody say Halleluiah!